Auditions Free | Free Audition Notices and Castings

 You answer a casting notice, get approached in a mall, or even get a phone call after filling something out online.
 The sales person pretending to be in the industry and posing as a casting director, agent or some other title tells you your child is “perfect” and would like you to audition for some part.

 Excited you go to the audition with your kid in tow.
-Your child is also excited at this point.
 Once there you realize that there are 100’s of others there and that it is not a “real” audition.
 There is no part to fill, script to memorize or production company there.
 It is a sales meeting and you are in the audience.
 Someone goes up and reads a pitch to all the excited kids and parents.
 They tell you your kids were chosen to be a part of the showbiz industry.
 They go into how much fame and fortune the kids will achieve.
 Every word spoken is meant to excite your child to a point where it would break their heart if you said “no” at the end.

 At this point, the scammers expect proud parents to fold into the pressures of “mom, please” and pay the cash.
 And, luckily for them, many do.